-This app is great for on the go editing clouds or stars into your sky.
+This app is great for on-the-go editing clouds or stars in your sky.
 You can move the position of the clouds by using the slider above.
 You can select different types of clouds and colors and intensity.
 I did the above in about 5 seconds so don’t judge.
-You can even erase or brush on sky for any areas that you want to increase the sky presence.
+You can even erase or brush on the sky for any areas that you want to increase the sky’s presence.

 Presets for sky selection: There is a huge selection of skies to add to your photos.
 You’ll be able to find beautiful blue skies, epic storms, gorgeous sunsets, and fascinating cloud formations.
 Selections also include night skies with amazing eye-catching star patterns.